Foreign branding

-Foreign branding is an advertising and marketing term describing the use of foreign or foreign-sounding brand names for companies, goods, and services to imply they are of foreign origin, generally to make them appear to come from a place that seems attractively fitting, or at least exotic.
+In advertising and marketing, foreign branding is the use of foreign or foreign-sounding brand names for companies, goods, and services to imply they are of foreign origin, generally to make them appear to come from a place that seems attractively fitting, or at least exotic.
 It may also be done if the country of origin has a poor image, in order to make customers believe that a company and/or its products originate from a country seen more favourably.

 In non-English-speaking countries, many brands use English- or American-styled names to suggest foreign origin.
 In non-French- and non-Italian-speaking countries, many cosmetics, toiletry, and apparel brands use French- or Italian-styled names.
 Names suggesting Japanese, Scandinavian, German, and other origins are similarly used for effect outside their home countries.